GNOME/libadwaita/HACKING.md

 ### Function Prototypes

-Function prototypes should be grouped together in logical groups, e.g. all constructors, or all accessords to a given property.
+Function prototypes should be grouped together in logical groups, e.g. all constructors, or the getter and setter of a given property.
 There should be no empty line in a group, and groups should be separated from each other by an empty line.